jonhowe/signal-cli-agent/README.md

 # Command Prefix Gate

-To prevent accidental triggers (especially with NLP enabled), you can require a prefix on **all commands**.
+To prevent accidental triggers (especially if NLP routing is enabled), you can require a prefix on **all commands**.

 Set this in `config/rules.yaml` under `globals`: